wjrforcyber/CUDD/README.md

 > [!NOTE]
 > This is for fixed ordered BDD, if you would like dynamic ones, you should remove the comment on `Cudd_AutodynEnable`.
-> You also need to make sure `dot` is installed on system to successfully generate the PNG file.
+> <br>You also need to make sure `dot` is installed on system to successfully generate the PNG file.
+> <br>There are three kinds of lines: solid line: THEN arcs;dotted line: complement arcs; dashed line: regular ELSE arcs.

 # Original README
 $Id$